caraya/personal-blog/content/blog/object-fit-and-background-size.md

 }
 ```

-It appears we do need explicit `width` and `height` attributes to make sure that browsers will render the image with the correct aspect ratio.
+It appears we need explicit `width` and `height` attributes to make sure that browsers will render the image with the correct aspect ratio.

 Adding dimension attributes will also help better render the page and eliminate layout shift by telling the browser how much space to allocate for the image in the layout phase before it renders the image.